DelroyGayle/Biblia-Posters-PP5/README.md

 5. Type 'git clone' into the terminal and then paste the link you copied in step 3.
 Press enter.

 ## Credits
-+ Hero Image Photo of *Opened Bible on path during daytime photo* is by [Aaron Burden](https://unsplash.com/@aaronburden?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash) at [Unsplash](https://unsplash.com/photos/opened-book-on-brown-field-during-daytime-4uX_r8OhJ_o?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash)
++ Hero Image Photo of an *Opened Bible on a path during daytime* is by [Aaron Burden](https://unsplash.com/@aaronburden?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash) at [Unsplash](https://unsplash.com/photos/opened-book-on-brown-field-during-daytime-4uX_r8OhJ_o?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash)
-+ Photo of man showing poster with inscription *Who says a small poster can't start a big collection?* is by Anete Lusina at [Pexels](https://www.pexels.com/photo/crop-man-showing-poster-with-inscription-on-white-background-6353838/)
++ Photo of a man showing poster with the inscription *Who says a small poster can't start a big collection?* is by Anete Lusina(https://www.pexels.com/@anete-lusina/) at [Pexels](https://www.pexels.com/photo/crop-man-showing-poster-with-inscription-on-white-background-6353838/)
-+ Used [Stack Overflow](https://stackoverflow.com/) to investigate various solutions especially
-   + TODO

 ## Acknowledgements
 + Code Institute's Boutique Ado Walkthrough Project upon which this site is modelled upon.